ash0080/gun.doc.cn/User.md

 On failure you will receive an 'ack' object. (acknowledgment)
 ```
+//calls cb(ack) where ack is an object as below
 {
     err: // with one of 2 possible errors described below
 }